Fragile X syndrome is a genetic disorder caused by a single gene mutation in the Fragile X Mental Retardation 1 gene.

 Metformin Clinical Trial on Individuals with Fragile X Syndrome

-Some of the symptoms of Fragile X syndrome are language deficits, behavior problems, obesity and excessive appetite.
+Some of the symptoms are language deficits, behavior problems, obesity and excessive appetite.

 Metformin is a Type 2 diabetes medication that, as Dr. Randi Hagerman from the MIND Institute in California explains, is the “Aspirin of the 21st century”.